 Bacterial vaginosis (BV)

-BV doesn’t usually cause any vaginal soreness or itching, but often causes unusual vaginal discharge.
+Around half of women with BV have no symptoms.
+It often causes unusual vaginal discharge, but doesn’t usually cause any vaginal soreness or itching.
 If you have the condition, your discharge may:

 - develop a strong fishy smell, particularly after sexual intercourse

 A self test kit for vaginal infections is available to buy from your pharmacist.